Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 Key aspects of the project included:

 - developing a detailed inventory workflow and training a new RA
-- collaborating with stakeholders, such as Caroline Jones, Jane Simpson, other invested researchers, Mimi Arts & Crafts representatives, AIATSIS, commercial digitisation providers, and loads of volunteer facilitators
+- collaborating with stakeholders, such as Caroline Jones, Jane Simpson, other invested researchers, Mimi Arts & Crafts representatives, {{< glossary_link display="AIATSIS" id="aiatsis" >}}, commercial digitisation providers, and loads of volunteer facilitators
 - providing progress reports and maintaining communication with stakeholders
 - facilitating the temporary removal and return of items for early digitisation efforts
 - managing the repackaging and distribution of boxes as digitisation progressed.